Black-INK-finance/contracts/README.md

-# Yield Farming

-Freeton yield farming contracts
+# Black INK protocol

+The booster functionality is built above the FlatQube farming contracts.

+Contracts are located at `contracts/booster/`.